westonludeke/code-comparison/README.md

 6. **Visit the app**:
    Open your browser and go to `http://localhost:5173`.

+## Database Configuration

+### Local Development
+For local development, the application connects to a local MongoDB instance.
+Make sure you have MongoDB installed and running locally at the default port (27017).

+### Production Deployment on Render
+When deploying to Render, you'll need to configure the following environment variables:

+1. `NODE_ENV` = `production`
+2. `MONGODB_ATLAS_URI` = `mongodb+srv://<username>:<password>@<cluster>.mongodb.net/code_comparison?retryWrites=true&w=majority`
+3. `JWT_ACCESS_SECRET` = `your-secure-access-secret-key`
+4. `JWT_REFRESH_SECRET` = `your-secure-refresh-secret-key`

+#### Steps to set environment variables on Render:
+1. Go to your Render dashboard
+2. Select your web service
+3. Go to the "Environment" tab
+4. Add the above key-value pairs
+5. Click "Save Changes"

+This configuration ensures that when the app is deployed on Render, it will connect to your MongoDB Atlas cluster instead of trying to connect to a local MongoDB instance.

 ### License

 The project is proprietary.
 Copyright (c) 2024.